Sales process workflow for Tallyfy

 task

-Set a reminder for the next follow-up based on what makes sense.
+Set a reminder for your next follow-up based on what makes sense.
 Hot prospects need faster follow-up than cold leads.
-If they asked you to check back in two weeks, put it on your calendar.
-Do not rely on memory - it fails.
-Persistence wins, but space it out appropriately so you do not become annoying.
+If they asked you to check back in two weeks, put it on your calendar right now.
+Don't rely on memory - it'll fail you.
+Persistence wins deals, but space it out so you don't become annoying.
+The key's finding the right rhythm for each prospect.

 Ready to use this template?